MiguelMJ/openmath/README.md

 - Implementation of the OpenMath objects with a minimal interface for their manipulation.
 - De/serialization from/to JSON and XML.
 - Intuitive access to remote Content Dictionaries, directly from the OpenMath objects.
-- Utility functions for more complex operations.
+- Submodules for more complex operations like evaluation or representation.

 ### What is not implemented